sonigy/YCS/README.md

 6) **How can I see the all replies to the found comment?**<br>
     In the header of the found comment, you can find the reply icon and the count, to see the replies click on the **+** button.

+## Attention!
+If the YCS extension has stopped working, loading comments does not work.

+1) First of all, disable all plugins except YCS.
+Check the YCS extension works.
+If it works, then the reason for the not working YCS extension is in one of the disabled extensions.

+2) If that doesn't help, install and check the YCS extension in other browsers: Opera, Microsoft Edge.
+In Firefox, can also check.
+[How to install](https://github.com/Eugene-Gubar/YCS/discussions/5#discussioncomment-666335) a YCS extension in Firefox.

 ## Requirements specification:
 Chrome: minimum version 55